Skip to content

 London · UK-wide · SW9 7QD Reg 1152354 Registered charity Official website Charity Commission register

-THE BIKE PROJECT is a registered charity (no. 1152354) working in children & youth across the United Kingdom.
+The Bike Project is a registered charity (no. 1152354) working in poverty relief across the United Kingdom.
 Its latest Charity Commission filing directs 77% of spending to charitable activities, and files its annual accounts on time.
-Income has been growing over recent years.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-THE BIKE PROJECT has a Clarity Score of 65 out of 100 on CharityCompare (2 stars, Needs improvement).
+The Bike Project has a Clarity Score of 64 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 1152354.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2020: total income £1.8m, with 77% of expenditure on charitable activities.
+Primary cause area: Poverty relief.
+Latest accounts year 2025: total income £1.4m, with 77% of expenditure on charitable activities.
 Accounts filing: up to date.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .